Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: A Finite Commutative Semigroup with Absorbing Element and Reflexive Absorption Property

-In conclusion, by embedding Complete Sequential Addition within the finite commutative semigroup with absorbing element, we provide a single formalism that subsumes: \begin{itemize} \item Linguistic well-formedness constraints on ``and'' \item Computational safety constraints on composition \item Physical feasibility constraints on event scheduling \end{itemize} This unification supports our central thesis: event analysis must transcend passive observation and embrace the algebraic structure of proactive, constraint-aware planning.
+In conclusion, by embedding Complete Sequence Addition within the structure of the finite commutative semigroup with absorbing element, we provide a single formalism that subsumes: \begin{itemize} \item Linguistic well-formedness constraint on ``And'' \item Computational safety constraints on composition \item Physical feasibility constraints on event scheduling \end{itemize} This unification supports our central thesis: event analysis must transcend passive observation and embrace the algebraic structure of proactive, constraint-aware planning.
 The reflexive absorption property is not an artifact of our formalism but a feature capturing a deep truth across domains: identity, once used, cannot be reused without consequence. \fi